polytypic/JoinCML/README.md

 * What cannot JoinCML express that TE can express?
 * Does JoinCML have favorable properties when compared to TE?
 * Can JoinCML be implemented efficiently?
+* What sort of programming idioms work with JoinCML?

 Here are some working hypotheses: